 -There is a cantor fee of $75.00 for baptisms.

--Non-members (non-stewards) of Annunciation Greek Orthodox Church will pay a facility fee of $150.00 to book a baptism.
-Only the parish priest can waive this fee if there is a financial need.
+-Non-members (non-stewards) of Annunciation Greek Orthodox Church will pay a fee of $150.00 to book a baptism.
+Only the parish priest can waive this fee.

 -The sponsor or parents will need to provide the following items: